chandlersyal/github-repo-management-quest-learn/scenario-1-inheritance/tasks/task-1.1-explore.md

 </details>

 <details>
-<summary>Hint 2: Iterative Questions</summary>
+<summary>Hint 2: Focus on index.yml Files</summary>

-Don't try to get everything in one prompt.
-Have a conversation:
-1. "@workspace Give me an overview"
-2. "Tell me more about the Python utilities"
-3. "What's in the docs/ directory specifically?"

-Each response builds context.
+The index.yml files contain the key metadata for each module.
+Ask Copilot to analyze these specifically:

+- "@workspace List all index.yml files and their titles"
+- "@workspace What authors are most common across index.yml files?"

 </details>

 <details>
 <summary>Hint 3: Request Specific Formats</summary>

 Tell Copilot how you want the output:

 - "as a markdown table"
 - "as a bullet list"
 - "as a Mermaid diagram"
-- "as a tree structure"
+- "grouped by product area"

 This makes responses more useful.

 </details>

 <details>
 <summary>Hint 4: Validate Findings</summary>

 Copilot is powerful but not perfect.
 Spot-check:

-- Do the files it mentions actually exist?
+- Do the modules it mentions actually exist?
-- Are the descriptions accurate?
+- Are the product categorizations accurate?
-- Does the analysis make sense?
+- Does the metadata analysis make sense?

 Trust but verify.

 </details>

 ---